fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 then the GPU is like a factory.
 Each path and process has to be carefully optimized, they might each only deal with a very small piece each and people have to work in lockstep.
 But.
 Their throughput is unmatched.

-At level 3️⃣ I will go into more detail as to how to actually write GPU code, but the guide is set up using Rust and a GPU API abstraction layer called [wgpu](https://wgpu.rs/).
+At 3️⃣ I will go into more detail as to how to actually write GPU code, but the guide is set up using Rust and a GPU API abstraction layer called [wgpu](https://wgpu.rs/).
 You don't need to understand how it works right now, but it means that you should be able to run all code, including GPU code, on your platform, even if it's made by Apple or AMD.